 The transformation to a sustainable, low-carbon and resource-light society is an open search process.
 Research and education are key.

-The way we do science has significant impacts on our understanding of progress and our approach towards great ecological and societal challenges.
+The way science is conducted has significant impacts on our understanding of progress and our approach towards great ecological and societal challenges.
 Scientific processes are of tremendous relevance to modern knowledge societies.

 How we deal with societal transformations such as moving towards sustainable development is of special importance.
 These are fundamental changes to our technological basis, our economic processes as well as their societal and cultural foundations.
 Such dramatic changes need a special "transformative literacy", the ability to find orientation in complex if not chaotic revolutions.
 Such a literacy will have technological, economic, institutional and cultural elements.

 Real-world laboratories, especially living labs, are another important approach of the Wuppertal Institute in understanding and managing complex processes of change together with practitioners.
 Skills in actually implementing transformation become a part of scientific practice.
 Our real-world and living labs are located in Wuppertal, other nearby cities and within European consortiums.

 Education for Sustainable Development means empowering people and society to competently orientate themselves within complex transformation processes and to shape changes and perfectly fitting sustainability solutions that are suitable for daily use in real life laboratories.

 In the field of science and education and within the context of sustainability, the Wuppertal Institute deals with system challenges on all levels of the science and education sector:

 Here you find up-to-date information on research findings and publications in the field of science & education.

 You find all scientific publications on our publication server:

 The focus of research projects in the field of science & education lies on the mutual learning process.
 In the following you find selected sample projects.
 A complete list is available here.